cartesi/sunodo-examples/calculator/README.md

  sunodo send generic
 ```

-For local testing, select `Foundary` which gives you mock and test faucets to submit transactions:
+For local testing, select `Foundry` which gives you mock and test faucets to submit transactions:

 ```
 > sunodo send generic